 Figure 1.
 High energy cosmic rays passing through the substrate produce charge clouds at all possible depths, and can be used to estimate the depletion depth of the device.
-Above is an image of the trace at $V{sub} = -25V$, and a plot of its width as a function of depth, assuming that the trace starts at the top and ends at the bottom of the detector, indicates that the CCD is fully depleted at this voltage.
+Above is an image of the trace at $V{sub}$ =-25V, and a plot of its width as a function of depth, assuming that the trace starts at the top and ends at the bottom of the detector, indicates that the CCD is fully depleted at this voltage.

-A second method uses the virtual knife edge measurement, described in [6].
-Here, the CCD is illuminated by an optical point source, which is moved in subpixel (< 15 micron) increments across a boundary between two pixels.
+A second method uses the virtual knife edge measurement, described in [5].
+Here, the CCD is illuminated by an optical point source, which is moved in subpixel (<15 micron) increments across a boundary between two pixels.
 By taking sums of the charge on either side of this boundary and taking the ratios between left and right, we derive a curve that displays the transition of charge accumulation from left to right.
-The shape of this curve in the transition region determines the cloud radius, which is plotted as a function of substrate voltage in figure 2.
+The shape of this curve in the transition region determines the cloud radius, which is plotted as a function of substrate voltage in Fig. 2.
 There we note that the knee at which the radius stops decreasing occurs slightly above -20V, indicating full depletion of the substrate by then.
 The cloud radius continues to decrease with more negative substrate voltage, albeit very slowly.
-A blue line on the plot indicates the best fit function described by equation (13) in the S. Holland's paper [7] to the points corresponding to not fully depleted substrate.
-One of the results of such a fitting is a value of substrate doping level, which agrees reasonably well with nominal resistivity of $5000 \Omega \cdot cm$, although, we believe, that it overestimates the depletion voltage to be -30V, while in reality that is closer to -20V.